 1995-1996 G14 (JN3)

-Type C carts are extremely rare, we do not currently sell any parts for them.
+Type C carts are extremely rare.
 These carts are the “transition” models.
 They have a panhard arm, no track bars, and the front chassis mount is small and compact.
 Take a good look at the pictures so you don’t confuse it with an older model.

 1996-2002 G16 (JN6)